cpliakas/php-project-starter/README.md

 [Make a new repository](https://help.github.com/articles/create-a-repo#make-a-new-repository-on-github) matching the project name (e.g. `cpliakas/my-project`) and push your code.
-Note that the remote repository is already set.
+Note that the `origin` remote is already set in the repository.

 ```
 cd ../path/to/working-copy